bhornung/bhornung.github.io/_posts/2018-06-19-visa-analysis.md

-The row indices or labels, denote the countries whose citizens are travelling to the countries enumerated in the columns.
+The row indices or labels, denote the countries whose citizens are traveling to the countries enumerated in the columns.
 For example, the (AD, AL) = _visa free_ entry tells us that the citizens of Andorra are granted _visa free_ entry to Albania.
 A **guest** country is the country one travels from, whereas a **host** country is the country one travels to.

 ### Cleaning the data